himmAllRight/himmAllRight-source/content/post/virtio-3d-vms.md

 </center>

-**Even on Linux some Distros might freak out a bit**: I had weird issues switching it on while on some of my RHEL 8 VMs.
+**Even on Linux some Distros might freak out a bit**: I had weird issues after switching it for some of my RHEL 8 VMs.
 The mouse pointer wouldn't show and the screen would glitch and flicker when running high graphics tasks.
 I'm Not sure why it's happening, but I'm guessing it might be related to older software packages/kernel.
 I have tried it with Pop_OS! and Manjaro VMs and they